hoagiep64/FFXI/readme.md

 Colors:
 There are 10 colors.
-8 follow windower's native element numbering.
+8 follow windower's native element numbering and 2 exclusive colors(9 and 10).

     0 = Fire
     1 = Ice